z4kn4fein/stashbox/docs/configuration/registration-configuration.md

   container.Register<IUserRepository, UserRepository>(options => options
       .WithConstructorByArgumentTypes(typeof(ILogger)));
   ```
-- **WithConstructorByArguments(params object[] arguments)** - Selects a constructor by its arguments to use during resolution, these arguments will be used to invoke the selected constructor.
+- **WithConstructorByArguments(params object[] arguments)** - Selects a constructor by its arguments to use during resolution.
+These arguments will be used to invoke the selected constructor.
   ```cs
   container.Register<IUserRepository, UserRepository>(options => options
       .WithConstructorByArguments(new ConsoleLogger()));